 - Builds on prior experience and learning

-- Early years practitioners in childminder, private, voluntary and independent settings, and schools
+- Early years practitioners in childminder, private, voluntary and independent settings

-- Teaching and learning support assistants, classroom assistants and nursery assistants working in free schools, maintained schools, nurseries and other educational settings
+- Teaching and learning support assistants, classroom assistants and early years educators working in schools and other educational settings

-- Other adults, including health workers, fathers, mothers and grandparents involved in supporting children's learning, welfare and development
+- Health workers, parents and grandparents involved in supporting children's learning, welfare and development

 - Flexible delivery methods including seminars, workshops, professional tasks, lectures and online learning opportunities

-- A commitment to attending one session per week and two Saturdays per term in the first year (Monday evenings at Warwick and Thursdays (tbc) from 2pm at North Warwickshire and Hinckley College) Saturday teaching days at the University of Warwick; 9.30am-4pm (see dates above).
+- A commitment to attending one (evening / twilight) session per week and two Saturdays per term in the first year

 - A Certificate in Early Childhood may be awarded (FHEQ Level 4) for those who do not choose to progress to FHEQ Level 5

-- The Foundation qualification is at FHEQ Level 5 and provides an opportunity to progress to FHEQ Level 6
+- The Foundation qualification is at FHEQ Level 5 and provides an opportunity to progress to our BA (Hons) Early Childhood

 - Achieve a University of Warwick degree